Trauma and Degenerative Disc Disease

 Select examples of topics that are covered by the articles referenced in this Guidebook include:

-• Morphological changes in the human cervical intervertebral disc post trauma: response to fracture-type and degeneration grade over time.
+• Morphological changes in the human cervical intervertebral disc post trauma.

 • Acute mechanical injury of the human intervertebral disc: link to degeneration and pain.